-- Comply with software licences, copyright and all other laws governing intellectual property. - If you access or process personal data (data that identifies a living individual) in the course of your college work, you must do this in accordance with the Data Protection Act 2018.
-Your line manager can provide you with specific guidance on The Act. - If you process card payments in the course of your work, you must do this in accordance with the Payment Card Industry Data Security Standard (PCI DSS).
-Your line manager can provide you with job-specific guidance on handling payment card data.
+- Comply with software licences, copyright & all other laws governing intellectual property. - If you access or process personal data (data that identifies an individual) during your college work, you must do this in accordance with the Data Protection Act 2018.
+Your tutor can provide you with specific guidance about this.